-Members of the Eastern Catholic Churches are to observe the particular law of their own sui juris Church.
+Members of the Eastern Catholic Churches are to observe the particular law of their own sui iuris Church.

-If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) and is known as the “paschal fast” to honor the suffering and death of the Lord Jesus, to prepare oneself to share more fully and to celebrate more readily His Resurrection.
+If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the “paschal fast” to honor the suffering and death of the Lord Jesus and to prepare ourselves to share more fully and to celebrate more readily his Resurrection.

 Abstinence from meat is to be observed by all Catholics who are 14 years of age and older.
 Ash Wednesday, all the Fridays of Lent and Good Friday are days of abstinence.